JoetheManHowie/TwitterData/README.md

-# Welcome to my series of srcipts for analysis!
+# Welcome to my series of scripts for analysis!

 ## Some overhead of work flow